 If I were forced (well, persuaded by love) to live in pollution and population filled New Fucking York City, this would be the place to stick me.
 Home of protected marshlands, deer, subcutaneous egg laying sand fleas, and reputedly practically the whole damn island is haunted.

 Seeing the state of many of these places, once shining and now peeling with grief, crammed right up next to homes oozing prosperous promises, I can see why rumors of ghosts linger.
-Also, there was that serial killer with his associated hospital that’s supposed to be like an abandoned village, the mob hitman who cut up that dude in that mansion… Anyway, you know.
+Also, there was that serial killer with his associated scandalous hospital, then the other abandoned hospital that’s supposed to be like an entire village, the mob hitman who cut up that dude in that mansion… Anyway, you know.
 Fun history alongside all that birth of our nation stuff.

 I want you to take a moment and put yourself in my skin, with forty some-odd years of that dream driving your spirit.
 Now add twenty years of living in virtual confinement, restrained by poverty, lack of transportation, and the life of a single mother struggling to get through school (before I met Joe), followed by a new bundle of joy and the chaining to the home that brings.